NeylorCesar/NeylorCesar/README.md

 # 👋 Neylor Cesar

 Founder & Head of Architecture at Neysoft
 Software Architect & Systems Engineer

 Building scalable platforms for communication, automation and realtime systems.

-Over 15 years of experience in software development and systems integration.
+Over 15 years of experience in software development full cycle and systems integration.

 ### 🎯 Focus